- Specsavers Optical Superstores Limited

 - Providing clarity within our supplier contracts, not only about how we require then to operate in accordance with internationally- recognised standards, but also the actions that will be taken in the event of non compliance.

 - Completing compliance renewal audits to ensure suppliers making our products meet our social and environmental standards in addition to audits for new suppliers.

 - Driving improvements within our supply chain by assessing the requirement for, and subsequent provision of, any additional support to help our suppliers adhere to even higher standards and best practices.

 Measuring our progress

 Specsavers has committed to adhering to the following key performance indicators to measure the effectiveness of steps taken to tackle modern slavery and human trafficking in the Specsavers business:

 - All scheduled audits completed.

-- Declarations of conformity held for all core suppliers of goods for resale based in recognised regulatory environments
+- Declarations of conformity held for all core suppliers of goods for resale based in recognised regulatory environments.

 - Regular board reporting on identified risks of modern slavery and ethical compliance.

-Director, for and on behalf of SPECSAVERS INTERNATIONAL HEALTHCARE LIMITED
+Group CEO, for and on behalf of SPECSAVERS INTERNATIONAL HEALTHCARE LIMITED